 Ferries to Bainbridge Island depart from the Seattle Ferry Terminal in downtown and the ride takes roughly 35 minutes.
 Find current ferry schedules here and calculate the fares for this route here.
 It’s also possible to get back to Seattle without taking the ferry.
 The drive will take you along the Kitsap Peninsula, across the Narrows Bridge in Tacoma, and back to Seattle via Interstate 5.

-2. Whidbey Island
+Whidbey Island

-If you still have time, you can stroll through Meerkerk Garden’s beautiful rhododendron gardens or take in the art at Earth Sanctuary.
+If you have time, stroll through Meerkerk Garden’s beautiful rhododendron gardens or take in the art at Earth Sanctuary.
 In Langley on the south end of the island, you’ll find boutique shops and art galleries.
 You can even stop at Ott & Hunter to savor some local wines before heading back.

 Getting to Whidbey Island from Seattle